kristian-lange/net-glimpse/README.md

 All `-D` parameters are optional. `-DNIF` specifies the default network interface.

+### Try out in your browser

 EtherVisuWeb comes with a basic example web page.
 Add the URL query parameter `nif` to specify the network interface.

 * Use default network interface specified with `-DNIF`: `http://172.23.1.81:9000/`
 * Specify network interface: `http://172.23.1.81:9000/?nif=enp0s25`

+### Use it in your stuff

+The endpoint to open a WebSocket to get the network data is `/ether`.
+Add the URL query parameter `nif` to specify the network interface, e.g. ``http://172.23.1.81:9000/ether?nif=enp0s25`.